exercism/java/exercises/concept/wizards-and-warriors/.docs/instructions.md

 # Instructions

-In this exercise you're playing a role-playing game named "Wizards and Warriors," which allows you to play as either a Wizard or a Warrior.
+In this exercise you're playing a role-playing game where different types of fighters can combat each other.

-There are different rules for Warriors and Wizards to determine how much damage points they deal.
+The game has different rules for each type of fighter.
+We are going to focus on two specific types: Wizards and Warriors.

 For a Warrior, these are the rules:

+- A Warrior is never vulnerable.
-- Deal 6 points of damage if the fighter they are attacking is not vulnerable
+- A Warrior deals `6` points of damage if the fighter they are attacking is not vulnerable.
-- Deal 10 points of damage if the fighter they are attacking is vulnerable
+- A Warrior deals `10` points of damage if the fighter they are attacking is vulnerable.

 For a Wizard, these are the rules:

+- A Wizard can prepare a spell in advance.
+- A Wizard is vulnerable unless they have prepared a spell in advance.
-- Deal 12 points of damage if the Wizard prepared a spell in advance
+- A Wizard deals `12` points of damage if they prepared a spell in advance.
-- Deal 3 points of damage if the Wizard did not prepare a spell in advance
+- A Wizard deals `3` points of damage if they did not prepare a spell in advance.

-In general, fighters are never vulnerable.
-However, Wizards _are_ vulnerable if they haven't prepared a spell.

-You have nine tasks that work with Warriors and Wizard fighters.

-## 1. Create the Warrior
+## 1. Create the Warrior class

+Create a new class called `Warrior`.
-Define the `Warrior` class and make it inherit the `Fighter` class
+This class should inherit from the existing `Fighter` class.

 ## 2. Describe a Warrior

+Update the `Warrior` class so that its `toString()` method describes what kind of fighter they are.
-Override the `toString()` method of the `Fighter` class for the `Warrior` to return a description of the fighter, formatted as `"Fighter is a <FIGHTER_TYPE>"`.
+The method should return the string `"Fighter is a Warrior"`.

 ```java
 Warrior warrior = new Warrior();